Approach

 How do you measure AI ROI at the portfolio level?

-Specific metrics tied to EBITDA: cost reduction (FTEs, vendor spend, processing time), revenue impact (conversion rates, deal velocity, pricing accuracy), and quality improvements (error rates, compliance scores).
-Every metric is benchmarked before implementation so you can prove the impact.
-We report at both the portco level and the portfolio level, so you can show the IC the aggregate value creation story.
+Specific metrics tied to EBITDA: cost reduction (FTEs, vendor spend, processing time), revenue impact (conversion rates, deal velocity, pricing accuracy), and quality (error rates, compliance scores).
+We benchmark every metric before implementation so you can prove the impact.
+We report at both portco and portfolio level, so you can show the IC the aggregate value creation story.

 Can you work directly with portco management teams?

 Yes, and we prefer it.
-We work with the operating partner on portfolio-level strategy, then embed with individual portco teams for implementation.
+We work with the operating partner on portfolio strategy, then embed with individual portco teams for implementation.
 The portco CEO and their team need to own the AI strategy locally.
 We help them build that ownership.
-If the portco team doesn't feel like this is their initiative, adoption rates drop and the whole thing stalls.
+If the portco team doesn't feel like this is their project, adoption drops and the whole thing stalls.

 What's the typical timeline for seeing results?

 First portco results in 3-4 months from kickoff.
-Portfolio-wide rollout over 12-18 months depending on portfolio size.
+Portfolio-wide rollout over 12-18 months depending on size.
 The key is picking the right first movers and building momentum from early wins.
-Assessing readiness early is what makes the difference between a 3-month win and a 9-month question mark.
+Checking readiness early is what makes the difference between a 3-month win and a 9-month question mark.

 Schedule Your Operating Partner AI Strategy Call

-30-minute call to discuss your portfolio, your priorities, and what a portfolio-wide AI strategy would look like for your fund.
+30-minute call.
+We'll talk through your portfolio, your priorities, and what a portfolio-wide AI strategy would look like for your fund.

 Book Your Call